Szymon022/Expenses-tracking-app/README.md

 # Expenses-tracking-app
-App for tracking expenses and incomes
+App for tracking expenses and incomes.

+Features: